Eddie Hill: Return to drag racing

 Hill decided to come back into drag racing for 1985.
 He purchased Dan Pastorini's Top Fuel car and salvaged the drag boat engine from the bottom of the lake.
 He joined one of the most underfunded and least competitive Top Fuel teams.
 Hill would have quit early in the 1986 season had he not gotten some tuning advice from a competitor that helped make his car more competitive.
 Fifteen races after returning, he finally got out of the first round at the 1986 Mile High Nationals.
 Hill made it to the final round of competition, losing to Larry Minor when he lost reverse after his burnout.
 At the 1987 Chief Auto Parts Nationals, where he was runner-up, Hill set an NHRA record of 285.98 mi/h In doing so, he became the first person to hold both the land and water quarter mile drag racing speed records simultaneously.

 Hill won the first of his thirteen NHRA national events when he beat Joe Amato in final of the 1988 Mac Tools Gatornationals.
 Amato and Hill met in four final rounds that season, with Hill winning three.
 On April 9, 1988, he set the first four second elapsed time (4.990 seconds) at the International Hot Rod Association (IHRA) Texas Nationals in Ennis, TX.
 Hill made the run on only seven cylinders; the post-run computer readout showed his #7 cylinder failed at launch.
 Six months later, Hill recorded a 4.936-second e.t. at the NHRA SuperNationals at Houston on October 9, 1988.
 Hill set the record as the oldest Top Fuel champion when he won the season championship as a 57-year-old.
 It was his twelfth championship.
 Hill won a record-tying six of seven national events and 15 events overall.
 Hill finished in the Top 10 in Top Fuel points for all but one of the years between 1987 and 1995.
 Between 1994 and 1999, Hill won his final two events in seven finals.
 When Hill won the 1996 Mile High Nationals, he set the record for the oldest Top Fuel event winner at age 60.
 He retired in 1999.

-Eddie continues to race competitively to this day (May 2022) at age 86 in open wheel racecars at Hallet Motor Racing Circuit in Oklahoma.
+Hill continues to race competitively to this day (May 2022) at age 86 in open wheel racecars at Hallet Motor Racing Circuit in Oklahoma.